Our mission is to create a more just and equitable society, breaking cycles of underperformance, poverty, and prejudice.

 To pursue this mission, we study what works to increase the academic achievement of students in poverty in New York State, and share our results with practitioners.

-Manya C. Bouteneff, EdD, is Senior Research Professor and Faculty Coach at Monroe College, King Graduate School.
+Manya C. Bouteneff, EdD, is Executive Director at Better Outcomes Research and Senior Research Professor and Faculty Coach at Monroe College, King Graduate School.
 Her greatest passion is in beating the odds: creating high-performing environments so that students in traditionally under-performing demographic groups can succeed.
 This passion has brought her to her current work as a researcher.

 Manya earned her doctorate in Educational Administrative Practice from Columbia University’s Teachers College.
 Her Master’s degree in Curriculum and Instruction is from the University of Vermont.